Virginia Tech loses to Florida after forcing overtime with a late three-pointer

 The early stages of the second half featured Virginia Tech holding off several attempts from the Gators to regain the lead for the first time since shortly after tip-off.
 Florida got within 35-34 before the Hokies scored seven of the next nine points.

-Again the Gators rallied, this time moving within 50-49 with 7:43 to go on Lewis’s three-pointer, but Virginia Tech answered with Tyrece Radford’s contested midrange jumper as the shot clock moved into the single digits.
+Again the Gators rallied, this time moving within 50-49 with 7:43 to go on Lewis’s three-pointer, but Virginia Tech answered with Tyrece Radford’s contested midrange jumper as the shot clock moved into single digits.

-Young’s coaching job this season included keeping his players engaged despite multiple pauses because of virus-related complications.
+Young’s coaching job this season included keeping his players engaged despite multiple pauses because of coronavirus-related complications.
 The first included 17 days between games and three cancellations, including both meetings with Florida State.

 A second hiatus scrapped the Hokies’ final two regular season games, leaving Virginia Tech to wait 12 days before playing in the ACC tournament quarterfinals March 11 in Greensboro, N.C., where they faded in the second half against North Carolina in an 81-73 loss.